Newly Filed Court Doc: Jan. 6 Pipe Bomb Suspect 'Gave a Detailed Confession'

 Prosecutors say when Cole was asked why he had placed the explosives at the RNC and DNC, he responded, "I really don't like either party at this point."

 Cole was arrested on the morning of Dec.
-4 at his Woodbridge, Virginia, house in what law enforcement officials described as a major breakthrough in their nearly 5-year-old investigation.
+4 at his Woodbridge, Virginia, house in what law enforcement officials described as a major breakthrough in their nearly five-year-old investigation.

 His lawyers will also have an opportunity to state their position on detention ahead of a hearing set for Tuesday in Washington's federal court.